 The primary duties of the Corporate Governance Committee are, among other things, to develop and review the Company's policies and practices on corporate governance and make recommendations to the Board and to review and monitor the Company's policies and practices on compliance with legal and regulatory requirements.
-The Corporate Governance Committee has held one meeting during the Review Period.
+The Corporate Governance Committee has held one meeting during the Review Period to review the Company's compliance with the CG Code and disclosure in the Corporate Governance Report.